 Our home is located just a few miles north and a bit west of the balloon fiesta grounds where most of the balloons take off.
 Depending upon the direction of the winds, we often have balloons flying right overhead, and sometimes they literally land on the street right outside of our home.
 Our dog Lucas goes particularly crazy when he sees the balloons flying overhead.

-I invite you to take a look at pictures I have taken at various balloon fiestas over the past five years – the last four of which we have lived here in Rio Rancho.
+I invite you to take a look at pictures I have taken at various balloon fiestas over the past seven years – the last five of which we have lived here in Rio Rancho.

 Picture Location on the Internet – Photobucket.com